nixys/nxs-support-bot-migrate/README.md

 ### Install

-This app is a helper for [Nixys Support Bot](github.com/nixys/nxs-support-bot).
-Please see Nixys Support Bot readme for installation.
+This app is a helper for [nxs-support-bot](github.com/nixys/nxs-support-bot).
+Please see nxs-support-bot readme for installation.

 ### Settings